 Experience western Norway's best natural landmarks on a series of moderate to challenging hikes.
 Begin with a local-led tour of Oslo before heading to Stavanger, the gateway to the famous Kjerag and Preikestolen treks—get ready for unbeatable views of the surrounding fjords.
 Then it's a scenic bus ride to Odda, your home base for your next adventure: hiking to the famous cliffs of Trolltunga.

-This fast-paced adventure covers several Nordic highlights in just six days.
-Start off in Europe's fastest growing capital and hit the ground running as you explore hip neighborhoods and cafés.
-Next, take a train to the mountain village of Geilo—near two national parks—and choose between a range of hiking trails.
-Continue on train to Myrdal where you'll connect to the scenic Flåm Railway before exploring the jaw-dropping Aurlandsfjord.
-Finish with a ferry ride through Norway's longest fjord (Sognefjord) to get to Bergen—a lively city surrounded by seven mountains with a waterfront UNESCO World Heritage Site.
+This fast-paced adventure covers several Nordic highlights in less than a week.
+Start off in Europe's fastest-growing capital and hit the ground running as you explore hip neighborhoods and cafés.
+Next, take a train to the mountain village of Geilo, near two national parks, before continuing to the Sognefjord.
+End the adventure in Bergen—a UNESCO-listed seaside city surrounded by seven mountains.

 This week-long adventure checks off several fjords and two cities using a variety of travel modes.
 Start with a day in Bergen on the Sognefjord before driving to the heart of the Hardangerfjord.
 Enjoy free time for kayaking and hiking to waterfalls, and then ferry through the Nærøyfjord to Aurlandsfjord.
 Finish the trip with a scenic train ride to Europe's fastest growing capital for cultural sites and sophisticated dining options.

 Traveling by train, boat, and coastal steamer, this summertime tour covers areas of Western Norway that are often overlooked by tourists.
 Start with a local tour of Oslo before boating along the River Rauma to Ålesund, known for its Art Nouveau architecture.
-From there, bike and hike on coastal islands, explore bustling Bergen, and ferry through the dramatic Sognefjord.
+From there, bike and hike on coastal islands, explore bustling Bergen, and ferry through both the Hardangerfjord and Sognefjord.